SEXISM? NOT FUNNY

 In the face of omnipresent gender inequality in the music industry, female artists often find themselves in uncomfortable situations, hoping that the degrading comment or behavior of a colleague or business partner is just a joke.
 Unfortunately, sexism in the music industry is not funny - it is something women musicians of all genres and positions have to deal with on a daily.
 We have compiled a couple of the most outrageous gender-related remarks our favorite artists have come across throughout their respective musical careers.

-HAIM, a California band consisting of the sisters Este, Danielle, and Alana, is known for their outspoken and challenging attitude towards sexist comments and behavior.
+HAIM, a California band consisting of the sisters Este, Danielle, and Alana, is known for their outspoken and challenging attitude towards sexist comments and behaviour.
 Featured in our article for equal payday, the trio is no stranger to unfair and degrading treatment based on gender inequalities.
 Years before the three sisters unceremoniously parted ways with their booker after learning that male colleagues received ten times more for a festival performance than them, an A&R asked Este about her facial expressions in the bedroom - all within a professional context.
 We are sure this label representative was very concerned with how well the band would have suited the ideals and work ethics of his company.

 “Women and technology, that’s really sexy, isn’t it?”